MLB Hot Stove: The four biggest questions heading into the 2017 GM Meetings

 It is becoming increasingly likely NL MVP candidate (favorite?) and dinger mashing machine Giancarlo Stanton will no longer be with the Marlins when the 2018 season begins.
 The new Derek Jeter-led ownership group is reportedly determined to slash payroll, and there's no easier or quicker way to do that than by trading your highest paid player.

 Stanton trade chatter is already dominating headlines.
-The Cardinals, Giants, Red Sox, and Phillies are said to be most involved -- the Cardinals and Red Sox especially -- and you know teams like the Yankees, Dodgers, Cubs, and Astros will throw their hat in the ring before long.
+The Cardinals, Giants, Red Sox and Phillies are said to be most involved -- the Cardinals and Red Sox especially -- and you know teams like the Yankees, Dodgers, Cubs and Astros will throw their hat in the ring before long.
 I imagine the other 29 teams will all give the Marlins a call at some point.
 Stanton just turned 28 and he's a cornerstone type player.
 Everyone wants him.

-Trades of this magnitude usually take time to complete and of course the Marlins are going to want to create a bidding war, so it would surprise me if Stanton gets dealt during the GM Meetings this coming week.
-In all likelihood, the Marlins will meet face-to-face with prospective suitors, name their price, and begin the negotiation process in earnest.
+Trades of this magnitude usually take time, and of course a bidding war would benefit the Marlins, so it would be surprising if Stanton was dealt during the GM meetings this week.
+In all likelihood, the Marlins will meet face-to-face with prospective suitors, name their price and begin the negotiation process in earnest.

 Will Otani get any closer to coming to MLB?

 This much we know: The Nippon Ham Fighters will post two-way sensation Shohei Otani this offseason.
-We just don't know when, exactly.
+We just don't know when.
 MLB and NPB are currently haggling with the MLBPA over the posting agreement.
 As things stand, the Fighters will receive a $20 million release fee while Otani himself will net no more than $3.6 million in bonus money under the international spending rules.
 The union doesn't like so much money going to the team and so little going to the player.

-Otani recently hired Nez Balelo of CAA Sports, an MLBPA certified agent, which could help settle the dispute between MLB, NPB, and MLBPA.
+Otani recently hired Nez Balelo of CAA Sports, an MLBPA certified agent, which could help settle the dispute between MLB, NPB and MLBPA.
 The union knows Otani is in good hands now, and can be confident he will be kept apprised of any developments and that he completely understands the process.
 The sooner the dispute is settled and the sooner Otani is actually posted, the better.
-Expect the 30 general managers to push hard for a resolution during the GM Meetings this coming week.
+Expect the 30 general managers to push hard for a resolution during the GM meetings this week.

 What are the Yankees going to do?

-In recent years the Yankees have been the most active team at the GM Meetings.
+In recent years the Yankees have been the most active team at the GM meetings.
 Two years ago they sent John Ryan Murphy to the Twins for Aaron Hicks, and the year before they traded Francisco Cervelli to the Pirates for Justin Wilson.
 The Yankees typically get a lot of things done early in the offseason.
 Not necessarily their biggest moves, but moves in general.

 Next Monday, Nov.
-20, is the deadline for teams to add eligible prospects to the 40-man roster to protect them from the Rule 5 Draft, and the Yankees simply do not have enough roster space to protect everyone they want to protect.
+20, is the deadline for teams to add eligible prospects to the 40-man roster to protect them from the Rule 5 Draft, and the Yankees simply do not have enough roster spots to protect everyone they want to protect.
 When you have a deep farm system like New York's, you're going to lose players in the Rule 5 Draft.
 That's just the way it goes.

 Rather than lose players on the 40-man roster bubble for nothing, the Yankees will surely trade a few for non-40-man prospects.
 Last offseason they traded James Pazos to the Mariners for a prospect for that reason, and the year before they traded Jose Pirela to the Padres for the same reason.
 The Yankees have been very aggressive managing their 40-man situation in recent years.

-The smart money is on New York having a busy week at the GM Meetings, albeit with a lot of smaller moves rather than blockbusters.
-They might even hire a manager at some point, though chances are that won't happen during the GM Meetings.
+The smart money is on New York having a busy week, albeit with a lot of smaller moves rather than blockbusters.
+They might even hire a manager at some point, though chances are that won't happen during the GM meetings.

 Will any pace-of-play measures be pushed?